NilCoalescing/djangochannelsrestframework/docs/examples/filtered_model_observer.rst

 In the IPython shell we will create some comments for different users and in the browser console we will see the log.

 .. warning::
-    At this point we should have some users in our database, otherwise create them
+    At this point we should have some users in our database, otherwise create them.

 We will create a comment using the ``user_1`` and we will see the log in the browser console.